ading2210/freedns-client/README.md

 ### Register a New Subdomain (Auth+Captcha Needed):
 Use the `client.create_subdomain` function to register a new subdomain.
 The function accepts the following arguments:
+- `captcha_code` - The solution for the last captcha requested.
 - `record_type` - The type of record to create (for example `CNAME` or `A`).
 - `subdomain` - The subdomain to create (does not include the domain name).
 - `domain_id` - The ID of the domain to use.
 You can get this with `client.get_registry`, as documented earlier.
 - `destination` - The destination for the record.

+The function will not return anything on success, but it'll raise a `RuntimeError` if the subdomain creation has failed.

+### Update a Subdomain (Auth+Captcha Needed):
+Use the `client.update_subdomain` function to update an existing.
+The function accepts the following arguments:
+- `subdomain_id` - The ID of the subdomain to modify.
 - `captcha_code` - The solution for the last captcha requested.

-The function will not return anything on success, but it'll raise a `RuntimeError` if the subdomain creation has failed.
+- `record_type = None` - The record type.
+- `subdomain = None` - The subdomain to use.
+- `domain_id = None` - The ID of the domain to use.
+- `destination = None` - The destination for the record.

+Any optional argument will default to no change.

 ## Copyright:
 This program is licensed under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.txt).
 All code has been written by me, [ading2210](https://github.com/ading2210).